Home » Party Food » Garlic Parmesan Pull Apart Bread

 • Allow to rise in a warm draft free place for 2-2 1/2 hours.

 • In a small bowl melt 2 Tbsp butter in the microwave.
-Add fresh parsley, mix to combine.
+Add fresh parsley, stir to combine.

-• Brush top with butter then serve immediately.
+• Brush top of the rolls with butter mixture then pull apart and serve.

 Notes